 You've probably already used ChatGPT.
 Maybe to draft an email, summarise a document, or ask a question you didn't want to Google.
-Most business owners we speak with are in the same position—they've played with it, found it useful for quick tasks, but aren't sure how to take it further.
+Most business owners we speak with are in the same position.
+They've played with it, found it useful for quick tasks, but aren't sure how to take it further.

 This guide cuts through the noise.
-We'll explain what ChatGPT actually is, how different versions compare, and—most importantly—practical ways your business can use it beyond asking questions in a chat window.
+We'll explain what ChatGPT actually is, how different versions compare, and (most importantly) practical ways your business can use it beyond asking questions in a chat window.

 What Is ChatGPT?